Saartje87/pbjs/readme.md

 Usage
 -----

 By default elements used by the pbjs will be cached.
 A garbage collector will free the memory when they are removed from the DOM trough emptying the html.
-To compensate the cost of rarely used objects - it's neccessary to create new ones or keep them alive (*see PB.Request*).
+To compensate the cost of rarely used object it is neccessary to create new ones or keep them alive (*see PB.Request*).

 ### Wrapper (Selector & Create)